Skip to main content

 Take a slow morning.

-Let the day begin without hurry — make a warm cup of tea, stretch lightly, or read a few quiet pages before checking your phone.
-Slow mornings help your mind settle into a gentler rhythm and set the tone for the rest of the day.
+Begin the day without urgency.
+Make a warm cup of tea, stretch lightly, or read a few pages before reaching for your phone.
+Starting slowly helps your nervous system settle and establishes a calmer rhythm that carries through the rest of the day.

 Limit errands.